dagster-io/dagster-cloud-action/CONTRIBUTING.md

 ```

-This leaves uncommited changes in the working directory.
+This leaves uncommitted changes in the working directory.

 # Commit and tag the new version